svviz/svviz/README.rst

 Quickstart
 ==========

+svviz has been tested on Mac OS X and Linux, and should work on Windows, although that has not been tested.

-1. Ensure that you have a working compiler by following `these instructions <http://railsapps.github.io/xcode-command-line-tools.html>`_ (OS X only) and that the python package `pip <https://pip.pypa.io/en/latest/installing.html>`_ is installed.
+1. Ensure that you have a working compiler by following `these instructions <http://railsapps.github.io/xcode-command-line-tools.html>`_ (OS X only) and that `python <http://docs.python-guide.org/en/latest/>`_ and the python package `pip <https://pip.pypa.io/en/latest/installing.html>`_ are installed.
 2. Install the latest version of svviz from github using the following terminal command: ``sudo pip install -U svviz``.
 (The sudo may not be necessary depending on your setup.)
 3. Run the following command, which downloads example data and runs it through svviz: ``svviz demo``.
 After several processing steps, a web browser window should open, with separate, interactive views of the reference and alternate alleles.